bostonadam525/MLOps-and-LLMOps-for-Data-Science/DSPy_Stuff/README.md

   4. `ProgramOfThought`
   5. `MultiChainComparison`
   6. `Majority`
+---
+# Modules in DSPy

+## Why do we need modules?
+  1. Modules are simply Python Classes which give us an object oriented approach to building programs.
+  2. Modules abstract prompting techniques
+  3. Modules contain "learnable parameters" -- this differs for each module class
+     * This is not the same as updating LLM weights.
+  4. Modules can be combined to build MORE complex modules.
+     * As an example: combine chain-of-thought with classification and RAG.
+  5. Modules can sometimes emit additional information.

+## How to Create and Use Modules
+1. **Single Objects:** Create single object with single module such as: `Predict / ChainOfThought`
+2. **Chained Objects:** Create `chained / modularized` object that contains more than one Module.

+## What are the Modules?
+1. **Predict**
+   * Basic predictor.
+   * **Very similar to a Prompt Template.**
+   * This DOES NOT modify the signature.
+   * Handles key forms of learning such as: storing instructions & demonstrations & updates to LLM.
+2. **ChainOfThought**
+   * Uses the same CoT prompt technique to teach the LLM to think "step-by-step" prior to executing a signature response.
+3. **ProgramOfThought**
+   * Similar to ChainOfThought but teaches LLM/language model to output code.
+   * Results dictate the response from the LLM.
+   * Generates and executes Python code based on input fields which produces a single output field through iterative refinement.
+   * Supports multiple iterations to refine code in cases of error.
+4. **ReAct**
+   * An agent that can use tools to implement the given Signature.
+   * ReAct which is reason and act as with agentic workflows.
+5. **MultiChainComparison**
+   * Compares multiple outputs from **ChainOfThought** to produce a final prediction.
+   * Chains and Aggregates all student reasoning attempts --> very similar to Ensemble Machine Learning models.
+   * Calls predict method with extended signatures to get best reasoning.
+6. **Retrieve**
+   * Constructor initializes Retrieve class and sets up class attributes.
+   * Takes in `k` number of retrieval passages to return for a query.
+7. **Majority**
+   * Can do basic **voting** to return most popular response from a set of predictions.
+   * Model predictions are sent to this module and it votes based on probabilities or probabilistic outcomes.

+---

 # What are the use cases for DSPy?
 * Various NLP tasks are available: